Boolean algebra: Digital logic gates

 Digital logic is the application of the Boolean algebra of 0 and 1 to electronic hardware consisting of logic gates connected to form a circuit diagram.
 Each gate implements a Boolean operation, and is depicted schematically by a shape indicating the operation.
-The shapes associated with the gates for conjunction (AND-gates), disjunction (OR-gates), and complement (inverters) are as follows.
+The shapes associated with the gates for conjunction (AND-gates), disjunction (OR-gates), and complement (inverters) are as follows:

 The lines on the left of each gate represent input wires or ports.
 The value of the input is represented by a voltage on the lead.
-For so-called "active-high" logic, 0 is represented by a voltage close to zero or "ground", while 1 is represented by a voltage close to the supply voltage; active-low reverses this.
+For so-called "active-high" logic, 0 is represented by a voltage close to zero or "ground," while 1 is represented by a voltage close to the supply voltage; active-low reverses this.
 The line on the right of each gate represents the output port, which normally follows the same voltage conventions as the input ports.

 Complement is implemented with an inverter gate.
 The triangle denotes the operation that simply copies the input to the output; the small circle on the output denotes the actual inversion complementing the input.
 The convention of putting such a circle on any port means that the signal passing through this port is complemented on the way through, whether it is an input or output port.

-The Duality Principle, or De Morgan's laws, can be understood as asserting that complementing all three ports of an AND gate converts it to an OR gate and vice versa, as shown in Figure 4 below.
+The duality principle, or De Morgan's laws, can be understood as asserting that complementing all three ports of an AND gate converts it to an OR gate and vice versa, as shown in Figure 4 below.
 Complementing both ports of an inverter however leaves the operation unchanged.

-More generally one may complement any of the eight subsets of the three ports of either an AND or OR gate.
-The resulting sixteen possibilities give rise to only eight Boolean operations, namely those with an odd number of 1's in their truth table.
+More generally, one may complement any of the eight subsets of the three ports of either an AND or OR gate.
+The resulting sixteen possibilities give rise to only eight Boolean operations, namely those with an odd number of 1s in their truth table.
 There are eight such because the "odd-bit-out" can be either 0 or 1 and can go in any of four positions in the truth table.
-There being sixteen binary Boolean operations, this must leave eight operations with an even number of 1's in their truth tables.
-Two of these are the constants 0 and 1 (as binary operations that ignore both their inputs); four are the operations that depend nontrivially on exactly one of their two inputs, namely x, y, ¬x, and ¬y; and the remaining two are x⊕y (XOR) and its complement x≡y.
+There being sixteen binary Boolean operations, this must leave eight operations with an even number of 1s in their truth tables.
+Two of these are the constants 0 and 1 (as binary operations that ignore both their inputs); four are the operations that depend nontrivially on exactly one of their two inputs, namely x, y, ¬x, and ¬y; and the remaining two are x ⊕ y (XOR) and its complement x ≡ y.